yvesdebeer/vuejs-shopping-cart/README.md

 Now you can verify that the products are correctly loaded using the 'VUE' Chrome-Extension (look at the Vuex state variables).
 Also check the console log for possible errors.
-One error you might get is a CORS blocked error because of a Cross-Domain request to you product service.
-In order to solve this you can install the Chrome CORS-Policy extension and activate it.
+One error you might get is a CORS blocked error because of a Cross-Domain request to your product service.
+In order to solve this you can install the Cors Chrome extension <https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf> and activate it.
+This

 ## 4. Add Bootstrap to your project